Nathan Cassidy: Stand-up Comedy

-In 2020 In February 2020 Nathan’s show 'Observational' was nominated for Best Show at the Leicester Comedy Festival.
+In February 2020, Cassidy's show 'Observational' was nominated for Best Show at the Leicester Comedy Festival.
 This show was widely reported in the press as the only live show at the Edinburgh Festival Fringe 2020.
 The show was given four stars by The Times which reviewed it as 'The best show at the Fringe.
 A classic, structured, rollercoaster Fringe hour...star-in-waiting...he is untouchable.'
 Also in 2020 his show 'Roses From Joe' at the Buxton Fringe was named in several online publications as the 'first solo UK comedy show after lockdown due to the COVID-19 pandemic'.
 In an interview with the British Comedy Guide Cassidy said that the show is about 'putting love out into the world, not to anyone in particular', like the public applauding the NHS during lockdown.

-2016-2019 – Nathan’s 2019 show 'Observational' was nominated for Best Individual Comedy at the Buxton Fringe as was his 2017 show 'The Man in the Arena' and 2016 show ‘42’ Fringe alongside comedians including Jerry Sadowitz.
+Cassidy's 2019 show 'Observational' was nominated for Best Individual Comedy at the Buxton Fringe as was his 2017 show 'The Man in the Arena' and 2016 show ‘42’ Fringe alongside comedians including Jerry Sadowitz.
 At the Edinburgh Fringe 2017 he won the World's Best MC Award and a 2017 Terrier Award.

 In 2015, Cassidy's 2015 trilogy of Back to the Future shows were discussed in a Guardian article on how popular films have been used to 'inspire Fringe shows'.
 In this article Cassidy said how these shows reflected the Back to the Future films which evoke 'not only flying cars and hoverboards but ideas about different stages of life, expectations and disappointments'.
 He performed the shows at the Leicester Comedy Festival, at the Brighton Fringe, at the Buxton Fringe where he was nominated for Best solo comedy show and at The Gilded Balloon in Edinburgh.

-In 2014 Cassidy’s show 'Date of Death' won Best solo comedy show on the Buxton Fringe.
+In 2014 Cassidy's show 'Date of Death' won Best solo comedy show on the Buxton Fringe.

-In 2012 and 2013, Nathan gave money away to his audience in his shows ‘Free Pound’ and ‘Edinburgh Comedy Award Winner’, in the latter giving each audience member a £1 bet on him winning the Edinburgh Comedy Award.
+In 2012 and 2013, Cassidy gave money away to his audience in his shows 'Free Pound' and 'Edinburgh Comedy Award Winner', in the latter giving each audience member a £1 bet on him winning the Edinburgh Comedy Award.
 In 2013, Cassidy talked about 'Free Pound' and 'Edinburgh Comedy Award Winner' in a feature Tuesday night interview with Phil Williams on BBC Radio 5 Live, in which he said that how his grandfather saved all his life and then was unable to spend the money he had saved had inspired shows where he was now giving money away.
 Cassidy became the 10/1 Ladbrokes favourite for the Edinburgh Comedy Award in 2013 – after starting at 50/1, Ladbrokes dropped the odds first to 20/1 at the Brighton Fringe (as featured by The Argus) then to 10/1 during the Fringe in August 2013.

-In 2010 and 2011 Nathan performed his first two solo stand-up shows at Just The Tonic venue at the Edinburgh Festival Fringe.
+In 2010 and 2011 Cassidy performed his first two solo stand-up shows at Just The Tonic venue at the Edinburgh Festival Fringe.